eOnofri04/AlphaStructures.jl/docs/src/alpha-structures-impl.md

 !!! fact
     A ``d``-dimensional simplex made of sites ``S'\subseteq S`` belongs to the ``\alpha``-complex if and only if the ball of radius ``alpha`` located in the circumcentre of ``S'`` intersects the Voronoy boundary hypersurface of the ``S`` cells.

-In particular the last statement implies that the characteristical ``\alpha`` of a simplex ``\sigma`` is alpways bigger or equal than the circumradius of the sites it is made of.
+In particular the last statement implies that the characteristical ``\alpha`` of a simplex ``\sigma`` is always bigger or equal than the circumradius of the sites it is made of.
 Moreover for usual conditions (namely no higher dimensional obtuse-solid-angled simplices) the characteristical ``\alpha`` is precisely that value.

 This key feature is the one we have used in our implementation.
 In fact, the problem of determine if a simplex is (or is not) obtuse-angled is pretty simple.
 It suffices to determine if its circumcentre is (or is not, respectivelly) located outside the simplex itself.